0x100/stagelog/README.md

 ## Features

-- Logging of the start and/or end of the method
+- Logging of start and/or finish of method execution
 - Tracking time spent by the method

 ## Using